npm/npmo-docs/up-and-running/auth/oauth-github.md

-# GitHub Enterprise OAuth2 Integration
+# GitHub Enterprise OAuth2

-npm Enterprise allows you to log in to your private registry and website using your GitHub Enterprise account.
+npm Enterprise allows you to log in to your private registry and website using a GitHub Enterprise OAuth2 Client.

-Follow these steps to set it up:
+_Note: the specialized [Github Enterprise Integration](/up-and-running/auth/github.md) supports both authentication and authorization, and may be a better solution depending the type of authorization you have enabled for GitHub Enterprise._

+To get up and running with GitHub Enterprise SSO, follow these simple steps:

 ## Server Configuration

-There are two basic steps to server-side configuration: creating an OAuth client in Github Enterprise, and configuring authentication in npm Enterprise.
+There are two basic steps to server-side configuration: creating an OAuth client in GitHub Enterprise, and configuring authentication in npm Enterprise.

 ### Setup OAuth2 client credentials in GitHub Enterprise

 1. login to your GitHub Enterprise appliance.
-2. Click on `Settings`, `OAuth Applications`, `Register a new OAuth application`.
+2. Click on **Settings**, **OAuth Applications**, **Register a new OAuth application**.
 3. Fill in the requested information:
   * `Application Name`: npm Enterprise.
   * `Homepage URL`: URL of your npm Enterprise website.